-7 WAYS

-HACKERS

-LOOK TO
+HACKERS LOOK TO EXPLOIT YOUR STATE AND GOVERNMENTS

-EXPLOIT

-HIGHER

-EDUCATION

-Don't for a minute think that bad actors have no interest in the information you collect in your educational institution.
-Whether you work for a small junior college or the largest university in your state, you are collecting data that is critical to not only the overall system - but for all of the organizations and people that feed into your entity.
-You are just as much a target for a cyberattack as any other industry so what are you doing to avoid being the next victim?
+Don't for a minute think that bad actors have no interest in the information you collect in your state or local office.
+Whether you work for the City Water Department or the Department of Tax and Revenue for your county, you are collecting data that is critical to not only your job - but for all of the organizations and people that work and live within your territory.
+You are just as much a target for a cyberattack as anyone so what are you doing to avoid being the next victim?

-Today we are going through 7 ways hackers are looking to exploit higher education.
+Today we are going through 7 ways hackers are looking to get into state and local government networks.